sheriffhoodie/bandom/README.md

 - Users can search for a track, artist or album with results that display and update in real-time based on three separate client-side pattern-matching functions that simply filter and return results from data already in the state, thus saving on slow and costly database calls.
 For a more intuitive UI, search results for artists have their pictures in a circular frame, artworks for album search results have square framing, and track search results have a blue music note icon beside them.

-### 5. User Information Editing
+### 5. User Profile Editing

-- In the "your music" page, users have the ability to set and change their artist profile picture and can also set their location to any city using Google API.
+- In the "your music" page, users have the ability to set and change their artist profile picture and can also set their hometown/location to any city in the world using Google Maps Places API.

 ### 6. User Authentication